ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 application errors and HTTP/3 error codes" }

-WebTransport data streams are associated with sessions through a header at the beginning of the stream; resetting a stream may result in that data being discarded.
-Because of that, WebTransport implementations MUST use the RESET_STREAM_AT frame {{RESET-STREAM-AT}} when resetting WebTransport data streams to ensure that the stream header containing the associated WebTransport session ID is always delivered.
+WebTransport data streams are associated with sessions through a header at the beginning of the stream; resetting a stream might result in that data being discarded when using a RESET_STREAM frame.
+To prevent this, WebTransport implementations MUST use the RESET_STREAM_AT frame {{RESET-STREAM-AT}} with a Reliable Size set to at least the size of the header when resetting WebTransport data.
+That is, the Reliable size needs to be at least the encoded length of the stream type (for a unidirectional stream) or the Signal Value (for a bidirectional stream) plus the encoded length of the Session ID field.
+This ensures that WebTransport session ID is is always delivered to the receiving endpoint.

 WebTransport implementations SHALL forward the error code for a stream associated with a known session to the application that owns that session;